Mrs-Rev/dotbash/README.md

 	ln -s .bash/.bash_profile .bashrc_profile
 	ln -s .bash/.profile .profile

+If you are not fond of the font and colors used by bash ...
 Colors can be adjusted by the terminal application preferences.
-The font weight is adjusted in the .dir_colors
+And, the font weight is adjusted in the .dir_colors

-	ln -s .bash/.dir_colors .dir_colors_NO_BOLD
+	ln -s .bash/.dir_colors_NO_BOLD .dir_colors